 GL Section (2 seats)

-IM Section (1 seat) In 2019, a microbiologist is needed to ensure that the IM section of the AMPC is represented by a clinician-scientist, an immunologist and a microbiologist.
+IM Section (1 seat) In 2020, a clinician-scientist is needed to ensure that the IM section of the AMPC is represented by a clinician-scientist, an immunologist and a microbiologist.

 LE Section (1 seat)

 RE Section (1 U.S. seat, 2 non-U.S. seats)